Ms-Bean/CS490-frontend/README.md

 - [x] As a user I want to be able to add new customers that enter the store
 - [x] As a user I want to be able to edit customers details.
 - [x] As a user I want to be able to delete a customer if they no longer wish to patron at store.
-- [ ] As a user I want to be able to view customer details and see the movies they have rented out.
+- [x] As a user I want to be able to view customer details and see the movies they have rented out.
-- [ ] As a user I want to be able to indicate that a customer has returned a rented movie.
+- [x] As a user I want to be able to indicate that a customer has returned a rented movie.
-- [ ] As a user I want to click this button to generate a PDF report of all my customers who have rented out movies from my store
+- [x] As a user I want to click this button to generate a PDF report of all my customers who have rented out movies from my store

+Build instructions can be found in the readme in the backend repository.

 Also, a video demonstration of the frontend and server working so far can be found here.
 [https://www.youtube.com/watch?v=AExKr4F5Tt8]